Mini Grant Application Process and Forms

 4. Mini Grant recipients must sign a Memorandum of Understanding (MOU) agreeing to:

--Provide at least two presentations after completion of the project to school / community groups (i.e. colleagues, PTOs, Trust Board, Rotary, etc.)
+-Provide at least two presentations after completion of the project to school / community groups (i.e. colleagues, PTOs, Trust Board, Rotary, etc.), and participate in an End of Year Presentation in May

 -Provide a final written abstract of the project that includes project outcomes